FlyingPhantom/ps4-linux-tutorial/docs/information.md

 :::

 ::: details What consoles are compatible?
 All consoles that can run a homebrew enabler (like GoldHEN or ps4hen) are able to run Linux.
+But how you run Linux is also dependent on your southbridge which will be covered in later sections.

 At the time of writing, the newest compatible firmware is 12.52.

-However, every console has a different southbridge, and Baikal in particular has many issues.
-You should be able to get a working installation either way.
+You should be able to get a working installation either way regardless of your southbridge.
 :::

 ## Video guide (optional)